 3. A necktie offers additional hiding places.
 Most lavalier mics include a clip for attaching to a tie.
 Hide the mic by simply clipping it to the back of the tie.
 Use moleskin to protect the mic from contact noise.
 The audience will see the backside of the mic clip and assume it is a standard tie clip.

 4. Another necktie hiding place is at the knot.
 Loosen the knot and feed the mic through so that it barely hangs out the bottom.
-Using a omni-directional mic is critical here, because it will be pointed away from the talent’s mouth.
+Using an omnidirectional mic is critical here, because it will be pointed away from the talent’s mouth.

 5. What about a traditional 2 or 3 button polo shirt?
-In this scenario you can place the lavalier in the ‘V’ below the buttons.
+In this scenario, you can place the lavalier in the collar below the buttons.
 Use gaffer’s tape to secure the mic and cable inside the shirt.

 Try to determine if the talent will be turning their head to one side or the other, then place the mic on the side the talent will turn towards most often.